 You also need to make sure you have the time to fit training around your work life.
 There are plenty of ways to fit training into your daily routine, such as running early in the morning before work, working out at work such as at lunchtime, and incorporating training into your commute.
 Explore these avenues and find out what is going to work best for you.

 Many of the popular UK and European marathons take place in spring time, meaning you will be training over winter.
 This comes with its own perils such as unexpected snowfall and freezing temperatures.
 Make sure you have the right activewear for winter running as this will make winter training more bearable.
-Your essentials should be a long sleeved training top with temperature control to keep you warm without overheating and a water resistant running jacket and gloves to protect you against the elements.
+Your essentials should be a long sleeved training top with temperature control to keep you warm without overheating and a water resistant running jacket and glove to protect you against the elements.

 Many people who have run a spring marathon say that training through the winter is the toughest part.
 Dark evening runs after work and cold early morning starts can make motivation difficult, but if you keep your goals in mind and stay dedicated you will be able to enjoy working out and stay motivated.